hamish2014/FreeCAD_drawing_dimensioning/README.md

 Limitations
   * No parametric updating, if the drawing is updated the dimensions need to be redone
-  * dimensions can not be moved
-  * the format of dimensions cannot be changed
   * undo and other similar features not supported